 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t working correctly, you’ll likely hear the fan run and the switch clicking a few times before the furnace turns off completely.
-When a part isn’t performing right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a few times before the furnace shuts down completely.
+When a part isn’t performing right, your furnace will turn off to protect you.

-You may notice fast flashes or an alternating slow flash as it communicates a fault code.
+You may notice quick flashes or an alternating slow flash as it communicates a fault code.